-For anyone charged as a Third Offense DUI, not only are the facts of the current case important, but a comprehensive review of the previous DUI’s is imperative.
-The Tampa DUI Attorneys at Taracks & Associates have the experience to know not just what to look for in previous records but know where to seek the correct previous records that are necessary.
+For anyone charged with a third offense DUI, not only are the facts of the current case important, but a comprehensive review of the previous DUI’s is imperative.
+The Tampa DUI Attorneys at Taracks & Associates have the experience to know not just what to look for in previous records but know where to seek the correct previous records.

-If both of your 2 previous DUI convictions, are older that 10 years from the date of arrest of your pending DUI, your DUI is not considered a Felony.
-It is still a serious offense that will carry up to a one-year driver license suspension, up to one year in the county jail, in addition to other penalties that include a minimum fine of $2,000.00 among other mandatory penalties required by Fla.
+If both of your previous DUI convictions are older than 10 years from the date of arrest of your pending DUI, your DUI is not considered a Felony.
+It is still, however, a serious offense that will, in addition to other penalties, include a minimum fine of $2,000.00, carry up to a one-year driver license suspension, and up to one year in the county jail required by Fla.
 Stat. §316.193(3)(b)2.

-So, if you have 2 prior DUI convictions and at least one of them includes a conviction date within 10 years of the date of arrest of your current DUI, you are in danger of being convicted of a 3° Felony, and a prison sentence of up to 5 years is provided by law.
+If however, you do have two prior DUI convictions and at least one of them includes a conviction date within 10 years of the date of arrest of your current DUI, you are in danger of being convicted of a 3° Felony, and a prison sentence of up to 5 years is provided by law.

 Because of these serious penalties, a Felony DUI based upon two prior convictions requires the prosecutor to prove that at least one of the DUI’s shows a conviction within the last 10 years, and that you either had an attorney or that you were properly told that you had the right to have an attorney, even if you could not afford one.
 These are sentencing document that come from the actual court that you appeared in front of whether another city, state, or even country.